 Good for: Reducing skin’s sensitivity

-As the name suggests, the Dermalogica Redness Relief Essence works to reduce the look of visible redness in the skin.
-It’s a toner so can be applied after cleansing and before moisturising, twice a day.
-It also boosts the skin’s hydration barrier making it less sensitive.
+As the name suggests, the Dermalogica Ultracalming Cleanser works to reduce the look of visible redness in the skin.
+It’s a non-foaming cleanser, so it can be used both in the morning and at night. it also boosts the skin’s hydration barrier, making it ideal for sensitive skin.

 Good for: Restoring comfort